webplatform/docs/concepts/proprietary_internet_explorer_techniques/index.md

 * height: any value other than 'auto'
 * zoom: any value other than 'normal' (e.g. zoom: 1)

-Best practice is to assign <code>zoom: 1</code> since that did not have any side effects.
+Best practice is to assign <code>zoom: 1</code> since that does not have any side effects apart from triggering hasLAyout.
 So this means that in most cases when you wanted to apply a filter to IE < 8 you would do this:

 <syntaxHighlight lang="css">
 filter: Blur(direction=235,strength=6);